10gic/vanitygen-plusplus/README.md

 See this link for more detailed instructions on compiling from source: https://legacysecuritygroup.com/index.php/projects/recent/12-software/35-oclvanitygen-compiling-and-use

-Requires libssl1.0-dev, newer version is not compatible!
-"apt-get install opencl-headers libssl1.0-dev libpcre3-dev ocl-icd-dev ocl-icd-dbg"

-The first thing to do is install the required packages then run:
-"make all"

-A 64 bit Debian binary is also included.
+A 64 bit Debian binary is included.

 NOTE: All arguments are case sensitive!